cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 - [Inspecting the Items Being Shared](#Inspecting-the-Items-Being-Shared)
 - [Identifying the App Extensions Involved](#Identifying-the-App-Extensions-Involved)

-Following the previous example of Telegram we will now use the "Share" button on a text file to create a note in the Notes app with it:

-![Using an App Extension](Images/Chapters/0x06h/telegram_share_extension.png)

 ###### Inspecting the Items Being Shared

 For this we should hook `NSExtensionContext - inputItems` in the data originating app.

-If we share a text file from a Telegram chat and select the Notes app as target, we see the following output:
+Following the previous example of Telegram we will now use the "Share" button on a text file (that was received from a chat) to create a note in the Notes app with it:

+![Using an App Extension](Images/Chapters/0x06h/telegram_share_extension.png)

+If we run a trace, we'd see the following output:

 ```
 (0x1c06bb420) NSExtensionContext - inputItems